 By Julie Caler, Code Enforcement Supervisor

 For football fans, following their favorite team to Kyle Field can be tricky.
-With tens of thousands of fans descending on a relatively small area, finding a place to park their vehicles can be daunting.
+With thousands of fans descending on a relatively small area, finding a place to park their vehicles can be daunting.

 Visitors understandably want to park as close to the stadium as possible, and that creates challenges for our guests and residents, especially in the Southside neighborhood.
 Making sure everyone abides by our city parking ordinances is a significant test for city staff, too.